GilbertMena/li3_rest/README.md

 If you want to exclude the add and show routes, you can add the following to `app/config/routes.php`:

 	Router::resource('Post/Comment',array('except'=>array('add','show')))

+### Using Types

+The types for the each resource are optional if the type is supported, you will always get two routes created.
+One with regex for the type and one without.
+By default, the optional type regex route is created since its the simplest implemantation.

+If you want to disable passing in the types, because you will always return a certain data type (e.g. json) or you want to be hard core and use auto negotiation (see below), you have two options:

+1. You can use the options for the resource (recommended).
+You can add the following to `app/config/routes.php`:

+	`Router::resource('Post/Comment',array('type_support'=>false)) `

+2. You can disable the type for all routes.
+You can change the `type_support` in `li3_rest/net/http/Resource.php` to `false`.
+If you do, you can overwrite the default behavior by using method 1 and setting `type_support` to `true`.

 ## Contributing
 Feel free to fork the plugin and send in pull requests.
 If you find any bugs or need a feature that is not implemented, open a ticket.